PLOT POINTS IN OUR SEXUAL DEVELOPMENT

 PLAYS FOR STRANGERS

-A compilation of 2-page plays written on-demand, by commission, for patrons at Baltimore's Center Stage.
-An ensemble-driven mash-up of art as a gift economy.
+A gift play compilation of 2-page lobby commissions written for patrons at Baltimore Center Stage.